MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/getting-started.md

 Gallery.
 You don't need to sign in to download items from the PowerShell Gallery.

 > [!NOTE]
-> it's possible to download a package from the PowerShell Gallery directly, but this isn't a
+> It's possible to download a package from the PowerShell Gallery directly, but this isn't a
 > recommended approach.
 For more details, see
 > [Manual Package Download](how-to/working-with-packages/manual-download.md).